- AHG Suggested Education Guidelines

 Who Can Apply?

 Clinical herbalists who have completed a specific number of hours of herbal education and clinical practice are eligible to apply.
 Please see the Criteria for Registered Herbalist Membership Criteria and Application Process for complete details.

 How to Apply

 Applicants provide details about their herbal education, clinical training, and experience.
-Once the Admissions Coordinator has reviewed this information to verify that it meets the criteria for RH membership, applicants are emailed notification with a link to complete the application process.
+Once the Admissions Coordinator has reviewed this information to verify that it meets the criteria for RH membership, applicants are emailed notification with a link to complete Part 2 of the application process.

 Applicants provide three case histories from their practice, two letters of recommendation, demonstrate their ability to assess several sample cases we provide, and their knowledge of materia medica.
 They must also describe their clinical practice, caseload, personal philosophy, and other details about their work as a clinical herbalist along with a non-refundable application fee ($100 for members, $175 for non-members).
 Review details about the Application Process.

 The Application Review Process

 The Admissions Committee reviews Part 2 Applications and Equivalency Applications three times a year.
 Deadlines for submission are March 15, July 15, and November 15 each year.

 All applications are reviewed by Patricia Kyritsi Howell, AHG Admissions Coordinator, before being evaluated and scored by the Admissions Committee.
 David Winston, Admissions Committee Chair, oversees the process of reviewing applications along with other Registered Herbalist members.